vijishmadhavan/ArtLine/README.md

 ![Imgur](https://i.imgur.com/whumnDY.jpg)
 ![Imgur](https://i.imgur.com/zjpLHQW.jpg)

+## Line Art

 The amazing results that the model has produced has a secret sauce to it.
 The intial model could'nt create the sort of output I was expecting, it mostly struggled with recogonizing facial features.
 First success in the project came when the model recogonized facial structure.
 Even though (https://github.com/yiranran/APDrawingGAN) produced great results it had limitations like (frontal face photo similar to ID photo, preferably with clear face features, no glasses and no long fringe.)
 I wanted to break-in and produce results that could recogonize any pose.
-Achieving proper lines around the face, eyes, lips and nose depends on data u give to the model.
+Achieving proper lines around the face, eyes, lips and nose depends on the data u give the model.
 APDrawing dataset alone was not enough so I had to combine selected photos from Anime sketch colorization pair dataset.
+The combined dataset helped a bit, but nothing impressive.
+So here comes the idea of "blended dataset".

 The success came in with the idea of generating a blended dataset, i.e. to combine the pair.
 I did not find any paper or projects doing it, the idea is kind of giving a hint to the model to recogonize what's what!!.
 This secret sauce helped in fixing the issue and generating wonderfull output.